RefactoringCombos/ArlosCommitNotation/Learning Path.md

 . r Extract Method
 ```

-# TDD with ACN
+# TDD with RACN

 In a strict Test-Driven Development cycle almost all commits are either a new test or a refactoring.
-When using ACN:
+When using RACN:

 1. Write a new failing test (Red)
+    * (optional) Negate the assertion or mark the test as expected to fail and commit with `. t <name or description of the new behavior being tested>`
 1. Make it pass (Green)
-1. Commit with `. t <name of the new test>`.
+1. Commit with `. f` or `.
+F`.
 1. Refactor.
 1. Commit each refactoring.
     - If the refactoring is executed with a known safe tool or recipe, use `. r`.
     - If this is new, un-called code and you have been doing TDD since the start, you probably have the test coverage to use `^ r`.
-    - If you are "triangulating", converting special-case code to a generalized algorithm, use may need to use `@ R`.
+    - If you are "triangulating", converting special-case code to a generalized algorithm, use may need to use `@ r`.

 ### Example commit history